mjumbewu/flatten-curve-sim-narrative/03-data-model.md

 import { Boundary } from './model.boundary.js'
 import { World } from './model.world.js'
 ```

+Here we used `class`es, each with their own `constructor` method, instead of using a constructor function as is common in JavaScript.
+The difference is purely syntactic, but we may want to add some properties down the line that I think are cleaner with this syntax.

 Finally, let's add a `script` tag to the bottom of our page to import the main module.